 One important factor in assessing American children's hair trends is that while their were important national trends, there were also substantial variations from family to family.
 The family is a very important factor to consider.
 Hair styles for children were strongly influenced by the experiences of new parents as children.
 Making the family a very powerful factor.
 This was we think especially the case in the 19th century.
 Public education which became increasingly important after the Civil War was a factor in establishing fashion conventions.
 And after the turn-of-the 20th century mass media became increasingly important.
 At mid-century teen culture became increasingly important.
 Parents in the 19th century, especially mothers for the younger children, determined both hair and clothing styles, often without regard to developing conventions.
 Thus if mothers wanted short or long hair for their sons, that is what she had, regardless of popular attitudes.
 Thus we see wide variations.
 We note boys with short hair from infancy as well as boys with long curls even at school age.
 These variations only began to narrow in the 20th century.
 Mass media was a major factor, but so was the increasing importance of public education.
 At home boys did not fuss to much about their hair and clothes, but at school it was a different matter.
 They wanted to be like the other fellows.
 While mothers in the 19th century had great latitude about fashion for their children, there was one very significant constraint.
 That was social class and economics.
 Working-class mothers did not generally have the time or energy to do fancy hair styles for the children, especially the boys.
 Here it was the stay-at-home mothers with servants to help with the house work that were able to unleash their energies on the hair and clothing fashions for the children.
 These were the mothers that were able to do elaborate, high-maintenance styles like ringlet curls.
 And this was a family matter.
 There is only one convention that seems to have transended families.
 That was whatever the hair styles selected for the children, most families wanted different hair styles for boys and girls, even younger children.
 There are exception of course, but this is a very stringly held convention.

-ome hair styles were associated are commonly worn with certain hair styles.
+Some hair styles were associated are commonly worn with certain hair styles.
+Ringlet curls were commonly associated with Fauntleroy suits.
+This included Fauntleroy kikt suits.
+Actually most boys wearing Fauntleroy suits had short hair.
+But it is the case that more boys wore Fauntleroy suits with runglet curls than ny other outfit, especially after breeching.
 Many boys in the 1950s abd 60s wore crew cuts and other short styles with preppy clothing.
 Ringlet curls are often associated with Fauntleroy suits, although the suits were more commonly worn with short hair cuts.
 We have begun to develop hair style pages for various clothing styles and as we develop these pages will link them here.
 We have worked with the hair styles worn with kilt suits.

 When we began HBC we initially focused on clothing.
 Hair styles was somewhat of an after thought as we realised that hair was also an important part of historical fashion.
 And at first we worked on hair styles in general rather than country trends.
 Thus iour American hair style section is very limited.
 Readers interested specificallh in American hair styles should note that a substantial part of the images and discussions in the general hair section comcerns America.
 So readers may want to consult this section.
 Over time, however, we do plan to expand the American hair style section as well.